School of Architecture and Planning

 Resources

-The Rotch Library is one of the nation's premier resources in architecture and planning, offering extensive depth in architecture, building technology, art history, photography, environmental studies, land use, urban design, housing and community development, regional planning, urban transportation, and real estate.
+The Rotch Library is one of the nation's premier resources in architecture and planning.
+Its extensive offerings include architecture, building technology, art history, photography, environmental studies, land use, urban design, housing and community development, regional planning, urban transportation, and real estate.
 Its visual collections hold more than 60,000 digital images and 380,000 slides.
+The library also features exhibitions of student, staff, and faculty work, as well as shows drawing from its collections.

 Degrees Offered in the School of Architecture and Planning